jomaway/typst-gentle-clues/README.md

 #tip(title: "Best tip ever")[Check out this cool package]
 ```

+_This will create an info clue and tip clue inside your document.
+See the overview for all available clues.

 ### Features

+This package provides some features which helps to customize the clues to your liking.

 - Set global default for all clues
 - Overwrite each parameter on a single clue for changing title, color, etc.
 - Show or hide a counter value on tasks.
 - Define your own clues very easily.
+- ...

+For a full list see the [documentation](https://github.com/jomaway/typst-gentle-clues/blob/main/docs.pdf).

 ## Language support